Fraser Shilling, Ph.D.

 Research Interests and Projects

-I have 3 main areas of research: environmental pollution and policy, transportation & landscape ecology, and indicator system for whole system condition reporting.
-I am Co-Director of the Road Ecology Center and member of the Environmental Justice Project and of the Information Center for the Environment.
+I have 3 main areas of research: environmental pollution and policy, transportation & landscape ecology, and sustainability indicator systems for whole system condition reporting.
+I am Co-Director of the Road Ecology Center and member of the Information Center for the Environment.
 I support graduate students and others in each of my research areas and am always open to more.
 My research is extramurally funded through grants and contracts, from local, state, and federal sources.
-Recent studies and publications of mine have addressed environmental justice issues associated with Bay-Delta decision-making and contamination, connectivity assessment and planning at multiple geographic scales and with changing impacts, and development of multi-metric system for evaluating the condition of combined social, environmental, and economic systems.
+Recent studies and publications of mine have addressed environmental justice issues associated with Bay-Delta decision-making and contamination, connectivity assessment and planning at multiple geographic scales and with changing impacts, and development of multi-metric systems for evaluating the condition of combined social, environmental, and economic systems.
+A couple of projects I founded are: the Sustainability Indicators Project, the California Roadkill Observation System, the Maine Audubon Wildlife Road Watch, and the Wildlife Observation Network.
+My newest endeavor in web-based environmental monitoring is looking at near-term sea level rise and its impacts on people and natural systems.

 (click on an interest to see more details, if available):